OUR PEOPLE

 Pavel Artemov

-Pavel is a PhD candidate studying how cells rewire their gene regulatory networks to acquire resistance to targeted cancer drugs, focusing on BTK inhibitors in lymphoma treatment.
+Pavel has recently defended a PhD in the FGC lab and is staying on as a postdoc to continue with the project.
+Pavel is studying how cells rewire their gene regulatory networks to acquire resistance to targeted cancer drugs, focusing on BTK inhibitors in lymphoma treatment.
 In the lab, Pavel has co-supervised several summer interns and masters students – Ho Kai, Ashid, Jess, Joe and Namrata.
 Pavel previously did his MSci in Systems Biology and BA in Biochemistry at Corpus Christi College, University of Cambridge.
-Outside of the lab, Pavel enjoys a good movie, reading and playing 5 a side.
+Outside of the lab, Pavel enjoys a good movie, reading and playing 5-a-side.

 p.artemov20@lms.mrc.ac.uk